1 Part Course |

 • The importance of the redline when relying on drafting technology

-Please be advised this drafting facility agreement course course does not constitute legal advice & should not be relied upon as such.
+Please be advised this drafting facility agreement course does not constitute legal advice & should not be relied upon as such.
 Nor can the trainer give legal advice to participants during the sessions

 Redcliffe Training’s facility agreement trainer is a highly experienced and sought-after lawyer, advisor, educator, mentor and writer.
 For almost 30 years and across several different industries, he has written and delivered a wide range of bespoke training courses for individuals, businesses, professional associations and educational establishments.